ewfx/catfe-fin-test-ai/README.md

 What inspired you to create this project?
 Describe the problem you're solving.

 ## ⚙️ What It Does
-Explain the key features and functionalities of your project.
+Explain the key features and functionalities of your project

 ## 🛠️ How We Built It
 Briefly outline the technologies, frameworks, and tools used in development.